plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 with the identifier used for the gas exchange and for the spectra as the SampleId will be used to merge all the different data.

+The columns LMA, Narea and LWC do not necessary need to be filled if you don’t have the data.

+For the species name, please write “Genus species”, for exemple Cercropia insignis.
+If you know the genus but not the species, write for example “Cecropia species”.
+If you dont know the genus, write “Family genus” for example (Urticaceae genus).
+If you don’t know anything, well you can write “Unknown”.

 You can use a R code or another way to create this file.
 If you use a R code, we recommend to leave it within the dataset folder and to call it “3\_Import\_transform\_sample\_info.R”.